Thy-GoD/Thy_GoD_Docker/README.md

 ## TODO List:

-Add more features and constant bug fixes/updates to functionality.
+Add more features and constant bug fixes/updates to functionality. <br>
-Add images and screenshots to make people actually want to use this lmao.
+Add images and screenshots to make people actually want to use this lmao. <br>
-Somehow find a way to magically make IPV6 DNS Takeover Attacks work.
+Somehow find a way to magically make IPV6 DNS Takeover Attacks work. <br>
-Nevermind abt the bloodhound thing, I managed to get it to work within docker itself, poggers.
+Nevermind abt the bloodhound thing, I managed to get it to work within docker itself, poggers. <br>
+Nevermind again, it doesn't work and completely broke, I'll be using the updated Bloodhound-Docker. <br>
+Which i've configured such that all you need to do is go to the /Bloodhound directory and run docker-compose up. <br>
 My endgame is to have a docker container that is so useful to the point where I could run it on any linux distro<br>
 while maintaining all my configurations and tools for pentesting.